 Arturo M. Aviles is a senior of counsel attorney and mediator in the Austin office of Segal McCambridge.
 He is an experienced counselor and litigator.
-He has represented a wide array of clients including employers, premises owners, service providers, security companies, insurers, insureds, suppliers, and manufacturers in a variety of civil litigation matters including personal injury, workers’ compensation, premises liability, labor and employment, aviation, security, commercial, and toxic tort.
+He has represented a wide array of clients including employers, premises owners, service providers, security companies, insurers, insureds, suppliers, and manufacturers in a variety of civil litigation matters including personal injury, wrongful death, workers’ compensation, premises liability, labor and employment, aviation, security, commercial, and toxic tort.

 Mr. Aviles has also served as mediator in a number of matters in Travis and Williamson County, Texas.
 He previously served as chair of the Austin Bar Association’s ADR section and is a frequent speaker on mediation, negotiation, and conflict resolution.

-Mr. Aviles is the current Chair of the Hispanic Issues Section of the State Bar of Texas.
+Mr. Aviles is a former Chair of the Hispanic Issues Section of the State Bar of Texas.
 He is fluent in Spanish.
 He has lived and studied abroad in El Salvador, Spain, Mexico, and Argentina.
 He also maintains an active Pro Bono practice focused on human rights, immigration, and dispute resolution matters.
 Mr. Aviles resides in Austin, Texas, with his wife and twin boys.

 - State Bar of Texas Pro Bono College Member (2014-2016, 2019)